salesforcecli/plugin-dev/messages/dev.convert.messages.md

 Location of the project whose messages are to be audited.

+# flags.project-dir.description

+Location of the project whose messages are to be audited.

 # examples

 - <%= config.bin %> <%= command.id %> --filename something.json